-Clark County Is Joining Forces With National Nonprofit Shoes That Fit To Provide New Shoes To 650 Students
+CLARK COUNTY IS JOINING FORCES WITH NATIONAL NONPROFIT SHOES THAT FIT TO PROVIDE NEW SHOES TO 650 STUDENTS

-Nonprofit Shoes That Fit Will Provide Hundreds Of Students With Brand New Athletic Shoes At Helen Jydstrup Elementary School
+Nonprofit Shoes That Fit Will Donate 650 Shoes To Students At Helen Jydstrup Elementary School

-Having proper fitting, clean, and comfortable shoes lay the foundation for success in and out of the classroom.”LAS VEGAS, NEVADA , U.S., January 30, 2023 /EINPresswire.com/ -- On Tuesday, July 31st, Clark County Commissioner Michael Naft will be in attendance and will assist with passing out shoes and socks to the students at Helen Jydstrup Elementary School.
+Having proper fitting, clean, and comfortable shoes lay the foundation for success in and out of the classroom.”LAS VEGAS, NEVADA , U.S., February 1, 2023 /EINPresswire.com/ -- On Tuesday January 31st, Clark County Commissioner Michael Naft will be in attendance and will assist with passing out shoes and socks to the students.

 — Commissioner Michael Naft